c4s4/copilot-demo/README.md

 - Write code `package main`
 - Type TAB until Copilot has written `TestSyncedBool` and `TestSyncedString`

-See result checking out tag *end* and discuss.
+You can see expected result checking out tag *end* and discuss.